Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Trek Season and the Weather

-The Annapurna Circuit Trek with Tilicho Lake is open from March to May and September to November, and it is a safe season for trekking.
-Spring (March–May) is ideal, with clear skies, blooming rhododendrons, and views of Mt.
-Manaslu.
+The Annapurna Circuit Trek with Tilicho Lake runs from March to May and September to November, and it is a safe season for trekking.
+Spring (March–May) is ideal, with clear skies, blooming rhododendrons, and views of Mt Manaslu.
 Daytime temperatures range from 18 °C to 24 °C, dropping to -4 °C at night.
-Autumn (September–November) also offers stable weather and beautiful mountain views, with temperatures from 15 to 25°C and nighttime lows around -6 °C. Snow increases from December, making Throng La Pass difficult to cross.
+Autumn (September–November) also offers stable weather and beautiful mountain views, with temperatures from 15 to 25°C and nighttime lows around -6 °C. Snow increases from December, making Thorong La Pass difficult to cross.

 A Typical Day on the Hike

 Around 7 AM, you get a big breakfast to start your day.
-The normal trekking day lasts 4 to 6 hours, with a lunch break along the way.
+A typical trekking day on this route is 5 to 8 hours of walking with a lunch break along the way.
+The Tilicho approach and the Thorong La crossing day are longer.
 You can rest or explore in the evenings and then have supper and a briefing on the next day's plans.

 Reservations and Rules